Lavras: Federal University of Lavras

 Lavras has one of Brazil's top universities, the Federal University of Lavras.
 Founded in 1908 it is well known in Brazil and abroad for its courses in agronomy and veterinary science.
 There are 6,090 undergraduate students and 2,059 on postgraduate programs.

 Transport

 Lavras was a station on the Estrada de Ferro Oeste de Minas, a narrow gauge railway.

 Sports

 Lavras is home of Fabril Esporte Clube, a football club that achieved minor success during the 1980s in Minas Gerais state championship.
-Some famous athletes were born in Lavras, as the Brazil national football team defenders Alemão and Caçapa and the Bronze medal Olympic winner volleyball player Ana Paula Connelly.
+Some famous athletes were born in Lavras, as the Brazil national football team defenders Alemão and Caçapa and the Bronze medal Olympic winner volleyball player Ana Paula Henkel.